pub trait DerefMut: Deref {

 pointers” and the mechanism of deref coercion has been specifically designed

-to facilitate the pointer-like behaviour that name suggests.
+to facilitate the pointer-like behavior that name suggests.
 Often, the

 purpose of a “smart pointer” type is to change the ownership semantics